Devilman: Reception

-As of March 2017, Devilman had over 50 million copies in circulation.
+By March 2017, Devilman had over 50 million copies in circulation.
 In 2018, Anime News Network listed Devilman among the seven "Best New Manga for Grown-Ups".

 Critical response initially focused on Akira's personality and the controversial themes portrayed before Akira becomes Devilman.
 Zona Negativa found the narrative simple since Akira and Ryo learn about the demons and through a party that involves orgies and other controversial themes Nagai is famous for.
 Anime News Network initially referred to Akira as an appealing hero based on his kind demeanor, but criticized his relationship with Miki due to how she berates these traits.
 As a result, when Akira becomes a more violent person due to absorbing Amon, the review believes Nagai was expressing the idea of a man undergoing growth but still retaining his kind self.
 Although Akira and Ryo's relationship is not fully explored, the review felt there was a homoerotic tension between them that was interesting for readers.
 Manga News found the manga's prologue outstanding based on how Akira becomes a Devilman and how psychologically it affects him.